First IAKS UK Spring Event gathered UK clients, operators and designers

 Best practices in legacy

-Edward Fane and Nina Mehmi (London Legacy Development Corporation) led through the exciting history of the Olympic Park from an unattractive industrial area to the Olympic Games venue and current legacy use.
-The transformation from Olympic Games to legacy use required both changes in infrastructure and convincing the neighbourhood.
+Edward Fane and Nina Mehmi (London Legacy Development Corporation) led through the exciting history of the Queen Elizabeth Olympic Park from an unattractive industrial area to the Games venue and current legacy use.
+The transformation from Games to legacy use required both changes in infrastructure and convincing the neighbourhood.
 There are still many exciting real estate developments ahead until 2030.
-The London 2012 Olympic Games obviously transformed Eastern London into a place of better use.
+The London 2012 Olympic and Paralympic Games obviously transformed Eastern London into a place of better use.

 Populous Senior Principal Tom Jones explained the sports venue masterplan of the Olympic Park in London.
 Only some of the sports venues in the Olympic Park were permanent, the temporary venues being removed after the Olympic Games, and the landscape was turned into a green park after the Olympic Games.
 Comparing the London masterplan to those of future Olympic Games in Tokyo and Paris, the intentions and approaches vary significantly between Olympic cities.

 The delegates visited the Lee Valley Hockey & Tennis Centre as well as the Lee Valley VeloPark and then enjoyed lunch at the Timber Lodge which was built post-Olympics as a social meeting point in the park.
 Next was a visit to the lively Copper Box Arena which was at that moment frequented by pupils playing a handball tournament on three pitches.
 The group continued to the spectacular London Aquatics Centre where world-class diver Tom Daley performed an open training session.
 The gallery of the Aquatics Centre with its wonderful view of the pool hall was the perfect spot for the next speeches.